-On these pages, you will find information about faculty; undergraduate and graduate study; cooperative education in the English department, and much more.
+On these pages, you will find information about undergraduate and graduate study, cooperative education in the English department, faculty accomplishments, and much more.

-Our award-winning faculty pursue research in English and American literatures from the medieval period to the twenty-first century, as well as rhetoric, writing studies, and linguistics.
-The department has particular strength in the fields of American and transatlantic literatures, Digital Humanities, public humanities, and Rhetoric and Composition.
+Our award-winning faculty pursue textual, archival, digital, qualitative, and quantitative research in a wide variety of humanities fields, including English and American literatures from the medieval period to the twenty-first century; rhetoric, writing studies, and linguistics; comics and graphic novels; health and disability; community engagement, diversity and inclusion, and experiential learning.
+The department has particular strength in the fields of American and transatlantic literatures, Digital Humanities, public humanities, and Writing & Rhetoric.

 Undergraduate and graduate students are also involved in independent and collaborative scholarly projects ranging from tests of juror’s comprehension of instructions to coding archival documents.
 Please visit our Research page to learn more about undergraduate opportunities.